-Substantially all expenses, with the exception of fees related to notes receivable from participants, incurred in connection with the administration of the Plan are paid by the Company.
+Substantially all expense, incurred in connection with the administration of the Plan is paid by the Plan.
+Costs associated with participant loans are paid by participants.

 NOTE 2: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Basis of Accounting

 The Plan's financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America and under the accrual basis method of accounting.